au-ry/devsu-project/readme.txt

 2. The created user is searched.
 3. The name and email of the user are updated.
 4. The updated user is searched.
-5. The user is deleted.
+5. The user has been deleted.

 Contacto/Contact
 *Aury Lopez*